The Golden Phoenix (jin feng) Is The True Original Of Durians

 It’s peak season starts in May and slowly trickles off in July.

 The good part is that it is almost always priced considerably lower than musang king.
+Except when MSW’s impending mega supply starts to hit the market like a freight train.
+Those times are when jinfeng can be more expensive.

 But even though the price can seem affordable, don’t forget that it is still a high quality durian that commands a premium price.
 So be careful not to go overboard with your purchases.